mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 ### History of DQN

 - 1992: IBM develops a TD-Backgammon agent/algorithm (TD: Temporal Difference ~ Q-Learning); they trained an ANN and learned to play Backgammon.
-Unknown strategies emerged that were not popular at the time.
+Unknown game strategies emerged that were not popular at the time.
 - 2010: DeepMind popularized RL: they started implementing DQNs to play Atari games; they also attached CNNs to RL agents to understand images.
 - 2014 DeepMind is acquired by Google
 - Some of the milestones since then
   - `AlphaGo` RL prgram that beat the Go world champion
-  - `[AlphaZero`: RL program able to play chess & go, among other
+  - `AlphaZero`: RL program able to play chess & go, among others
-  - `[AlphaStar`: RL program that plays StarCraft II
+  - `AlphaStar`: RL program that plays StarCraft II
-  - `[AlphaFold`: Protein structure prediction
+  - `AlphaFold`: Protein structure prediction

 ### Review of RL Concepts